Mortgage Rate Forecast Canada 2024 – 2025

 A Fixed Mortgage Rate Strategy to Lower Your Rate and Reduce Interest Rate Risk

-So while a 5 year fixed rate may or may not lead to greater interest rate savings vs the variable rate, it is much better positioned in the low-mid 4% range than it was over the last 2 years, in the 5% range.
 It can add peace of mind that your payment won’t increase if rate cuts don’t go as planned.
 This peace of mind can be priceless for many.

-What about a 1-3 year fixed rate?
+What about a 1 or 2 year fixed rate?

 Connect with Altrua Financial for more details, calculations and to see what strategy may be right for you, or check out our other articles on the subject just below: